amanrai31/React2/README5.md

 Writing fetch calls inside Effects is a popular way to fetch data, especially in fully client-side apps.
 This is, however, a very manual approach and it has significant downsides:

-- Effects don’t run on the server (server-rendered HTML comes with no data then client downloads JS `just` to know that now it needs to load the data. not-efficient)
+- Effects don’t run on the server (server-rendered HTML comes with no data then the client downloads JS `just` to know that now it needs to load the data.
+Not efficient)
 - Fetching directly in Effects makes it easy to create “network waterfalls”.
-- Fetching directly in Effects usually means you don’t preload or cache data. (on re-mount it would have to fetch the data again.)
+- Fetching directly in Effects usually means you don’t preload or cache data. (on remount it would have to fetch the data again.)
 - Race condition => Learn about race condition => [https://maxrozen.com/race-conditions-fetching-data-react-with-useeffect]

 **SOLUTION for the above problem :**